-The next step is to chose a Colorbond roof colour.
-Visit this handy Colorbond page to view the range.
+The next step is to choose a Colorbond roof colour.

-1. Design Tip: Use chalkboard paint in the cubby house design
+Tip 1.
+Use chalkboard paint in the cubby house design

 A great idea we’ve seen is to paint one of the walls inside with chalkboard paint which you can find in most hardware stores like Bunnings.
 The kids will love leaving notes and drawings on the inside of their new cubby house!
 This customer (cubby photo to the right) painted the front door with chalkboard paint!